 - 12.1 The starting line will be between a staff displaying an orange flag on the RC boat at the starboard end and the course side of the port end starting mark (mark A), in the area offshore from the 1⁄2 mile Range Markers on Harbor Island. - 12.2 A distance buoy may be streaming from the RC signal vessel.
 This buoy is considered a permanent part of the RC vessel. - 12.3 The first warning each day is scheduled for 5:41pm.
-The warning signal for each succeeding class shall be made with the starting signal of the preceding class.
+The warning signal for each succeeding class shall be made with the starting signal of the preceding class. - 12.4 The Starting Sequence as described in RRS 26 will be changed as follows:

-0 0

-NEW THIS YEAR!
-The Starting Sec quence as descr ibed in RRS 26 will be changed as follows:

 Min. before Start Visual Signal Sound Signal Meaning

 4 Class Flag ↑ One Warning

-3 P↑ One Prep 4 min. rolling star
+3 Ρ↑ One Prep

 1 P↓ One Long One Min

 0 Class Flag ↓ One Start

 - 12.5 [DP] Boats whose warning signal has not been made shall keep clear of the starting area.
-This is not just the starting line.
-Boats in violation may be scored DSQ without a hearing.
-This modifies RRS 60.2, 63.1, A4 and A5. - 12.6 A boat starting later than 3 minutes after her starting signal will be scored Did Not Start without a hearing.
-This changes RRS A4 and A5.
+This is not just the starting line. - 12.6 A boat that does not start within 3 minutes after her starting signal will be scored Did Not Start without a hearing.
+This changes RRS A5.

-RECALLS 13
+13 RECALLS

 - 13.1 RRS 29.2, General Recall, is modified as follows in the last sentence: The recalled class will go to the end of the starting order and will restart after all other classes have started.
 The warning signal for a recalled class will be made at the start of the last class.
 Recalled classes will restart in the order in which they were recalled.
 First Substitute will be removed with the preparatory signal of the next class. - 13.2 If any part of a boat's hull is on the course side of the starting line at her starting signal and she is identified, the RC will hail her sail number as soon as possible over a loud hailer and/or on VHF 68.
 It is the responsibility of each boat to start properly. - 13.3 Failure to hail her number, failure of her to hear such a hail, or the order in which boats are hailed will not be grounds for a boat's redress for request.
-This changes RRS 62.1(a). - 13.4 A RC assist vessel may be stationed near the Pin Buoy end of the starting line and is also authorized to identify and hail premature starters.
+This changes RRS 61.4(b)(1). - 13.4 A RC assist vessel may be stationed near the Pin Buoy end of the starting line and is also authorized to identify and hail premature starters.